Skip to content

 reward = self.objective(X_reshaped) # maximize

-return -reward.numpy() # Return negative as CMA-ES minimizes
+return -reward.numpy() # CMA-ES minimizes

 def update_transform(self, transform: Transform) -> None: